Features Overview¶

 - Juriconnect (

 jci1.3andjci1.31) — maps BWB identifiers and locatie-strings to/rules/paths.
 Supported locatie types:artikel,hoofdstuk,paragraaf,onderdeel,lid.
-Sighting date is accepted in the URI but ignored (defaults to today). - ELI — defined in the methods registry; not yet implemented.
+Sighting date is accepted in the URI but ignored (defaults to today). - ELI → Formex 4 on EU CELLAR — queries CELLAR and redirects to the matching item (defaults to language

 CPRMV Specification hosting¶